Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 - Bowling Green's games this year have not hit the over on any of three set point totals.

-- The Falcons average 291.7 yards per game, only eight fewer than the 299.7 the Golden Gophers give up.
+- The Falcons average just eight fewer yards per game (291.7) than the Golden Gophers give up per contest (299.7).

-- Bowling Green is 2-0 against the spread and 1-1 overall when the team totals over 299.7 yards.
+- Bowling Green is 2-0 against the spread and 1-1 overall when the team churns out more than 299.7 yards.

-- This year the Falcons have three turnovers, two fewer than the Golden Gophers have takeaways (5).
+- The Falcons have three giveaways this season, while the Golden Gophers have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.